Community Coordinator Position Details

 - Acting as a resource for students with personal, academic, financial, social or other concerns, whenever possible

 - Supplying information on student life, facilities and referral services including medical, counselling, and financial aid

-- Creating and sustaining a welcoming atmosphere of mutual respect, assuring that appropriate noise levels and an inclusive culture is fostered within the CSC, so that the rights and needs of all students to study, learn and socialise are met
+- Creating and sustaining a welcoming atmosphere of mutual respect, assuring that appropriate noise levels and an inclusive culture is fostered within the virtual and/or physical CSC, so that the rights and needs of all students to study, learn and socialize are met

 - Disseminating information and encouraging participation in UC and CSC activities; initiating and sponsoring programs which help students to learn by being involved in all phases of student life; encouraging students to socialize and grow through the experience of student involvement

-- Working closely with the other dons, with the UCOC, ADSL, and SLC.
+- Working closely with the other CoCos, dons, with the UCOC, ADSL, and Coordinator of Student Community Development.

 - Relaying important information to students and presenting the interests of University College and other members of the Senior Administration